 Many Endless Pool customers are looking for a convenient, clean, and private place to swim.
 Unfortunately, replicating a traditional lap pool in a residential setting, whether indoors or out, is extremely expensive and disruptive to the yard and home.
-Traditional lap pool construction can run £40,000 ex VAT or more depending on the location and features.
+Traditional lap pool construction can depend on the location and features.

 Below you'll find some easy side-by-side comparisons showing that an Endless Pool is not only the more affordable alternative to lap pool ownership – it's the intelligent choice for yourself, your family, and the environment.

 Thousands more than standard Endless Pools in most cases